 How to Get Rid of Belly Fat: The Short Answer

-If we’re talking spare tires, muffin tops, or that last bit of pooch covering your six-pack, then you’re S.O.L.
+If we’re talking about the lower-belly fat that makes up spare tires and muffin tops, or that last bit of pooch covering your six-pack, then you’re S.O.L.
 That sort of stomach fat (i.e., the kind you can see and pinch) is called “subcutaneous” fat, and you can’t “spot-reduce” problem areas.
-Instead, you need keep exercising hard and eating right to reduce overall body fat.
+Instead, to get rid of this kind of belly fat, you need keep exercising hard and eating right to reduce overall body fat.
 Your genetics will determine how and at what speed the weight comes off, but rest assured that your belly will eventually shrink to more shapely (and firmer) dimensions.

 However, if you’re “apple shaped” or if you’re sporting a big ol’ beer belly, that’s likely a different kind of flab called “visceral” fat.
 Research shows that it is, in fact, targetable, which is fortunate since it’s much more insidious than the subcutaneous variety.
 Residing deep within your torso, visceral fat wraps itself around your heart, liver, and other major organs, and secretes chemicals that fuel inflammation.
-Your best strategy for reducing it is to work out hard, stress less, sleep more, and make cleaner food choices.
+Your best strategy for how to lose visceral fat is to work out hard with some fat-burning exercises, stress less, sleep more, and make cleaner food choices.